TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 }
 ```

-### First object: ro-crate-metadata.json
+### First node: ro-crate-metadata.json

-The first thing we do is describe the `ro-crate-metadata.json` object:
+The first node we describe here is the `ro-crate-metadata.json`:

 ```json
 {